Configuring Oracle Monitoring

 sudo service ssh restart

-After completing the steps above, you can create an SSH/Key credential in SL1 by entering your Linux server username, Linux server password, and private key.
+After completing the steps above, you can create an SSH/Key credential in Skylar One by entering your Linux server username, Linux server password, and private key.
 If you would like to create an SSH/Key credential by entering only your Linux server username and private key, perform the following steps on your Linux machine:

 1. Find the sshd_config file.